© 2012 -

 Note that the houses shown on the left include an exercise area, which is important for goats kept in small houses.

-If bamboo is grown, it provides poles and goats can eat the leaves.
+If bamboo is grown, it provides poles for the houses and goats can eat the leaves.

 Whatever the housing, it is very important that the fodder is .
 This will greatly reduce problems of worms, and many other intestinal diseases